andreupifarre/preload-it/README.md

 # preload-it

 A tiny 1kb JavaScript library for preloading assets on the browser via XHR2.
-It provides the ability to load assets of different file types and composite progress events.
+It provides the ability to preload assets of different file types and composite progress events.

 ## Installing